 The course will give the student a broad vocational knowledge and competences.
 The student will get an overview of the different programmes in order to choose the right vocational education and training.

 Basic course #2

 The second part of the basic programme takes place within the vocational education and training programme, that the student has chosen.
-The student must therefore have a training agreement with an approved company which offers training.
 The course finishes with an examination and then follows the main programme.
 The basic programme is a school-based course, while the main programme is build upon the dual principle, where the students alternate between school and apprenticeship.